How Much Does Business Health Insurance Cost Per Employee?

 • Moratorium underwriting

-The most common option, moratorium underwriting needs far less initial administration than FMU as it doesn’t require upfront medical disclosures.
-Here, the insurer excludes conditions an employee has had in the 5 years up to the policy start date.
-However, the insurer may look to cover that condition if the employee serves 2 years on the policy without any advice, medication or treatment for it.
+The most common option, moratorium underwriting, needs far less initial administration than FMU as it doesn’t require upfront medical disclosures.
+Here, the insurer excludes conditions an employee has had in the five years up to the policy start date.
+However, the insurer may look to cover that condition if the employee serves two years on the policy without any advice, medication or treatment for it

 • Medical history disregarded (MHD)